-The HIV Prevention Program is grant funded through the Ohio Department of Health to serve a 6-county region that includes Summit, Portage, Trumbull, Lake, Geauga and Ashtabula counties.
+The HIV Prevention Program is grant funded through the Ohio Department of Health to serve a 5-county region that includes Summit, Portage, Trumbull, Mahoning, and Columbiana counties.
 SCPH works with our local HIV planning group, the Northeast Ohio Regional Advisory Group (NEORAG), to develop a high impact HIV Prevention Plan that identifies priority populations for prevention services, as well as strategies for effectively delivering services which include:

 - Free and confidential HIV counseling, testing, and referral services